esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 We can (and do) minimize the transmission buffer down to slightly more than 512 bytes to save memory, since BearSSL can internally ensure transmissions larger than that are broken up into smaller chunks that do fit.
 But that still leaves the 16KB receive buffer requirement since we cannot in general guarantee the TLS peer will send in smaller chunks.

 TLS 1.2 added MFLN, which lets a client negotiate smaller buffers with a server and reduce the memory requirements on the ESP8266.
-Unfortunatly, BearSSL needs to know the buffer sizes before it begins connection, so applications that want to use smaller buffers need to check the remote server's support before `connect()` .
+Unfortunately, BearSSL needs to know the buffer sizes before it begins connection, so applications that want to use smaller buffers need to check the remote server's support before `connect()` .

 probeMaxFragmentLength(host, port, len)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use one of these calls **before** connection to determine if a specific fragment length is supported (len must be a power of two from 512 to 4096, per the TLC specification).
+Use one of these calls **before** connection to determine if a specific fragment length is supported (len must be a power of two from 512 to 4096, per the specification).
 This does **not** initiate a SSL connection, it simply opens a TCP port and performs a trial handshake to check support.

 setBufferSizes(int recv, int xmit)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once you have verified (or know beforehand) that MFLN is supported you can use this call to set the size of memory buffers allocated by the connection object.
 This must be called **before** `connect()` or it will be ignored.

-In certain applications where the TLS server does not support MFLN (not many do as of this writing as it is relatively new to OpenSSL) but you control both the ESP8266 and the server to which it is communicating, you may still be able to `setBufferSizes()` smaller if you guarantee no chunk of data will overflow those buffers.
+In certain applications where the TLS server does not support MFLN (not many do as of this writing as it is relatively new to OpenSSL), but you control both the ESP8266 and the server to which it is communicating, you may still be able to `setBufferSizes()` smaller if you guarantee no chunk of data will overflow those buffers.

 Sessions (Resuming connections fast)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~